steamclock/niceComponents/README.md

 #### Setting a Custom Font

-Just like how you can set a `colorTheme`, you can also set a `typeTheme` that defines the default font, size and weight for all components.
+Just like how you can set a `colorTheme`, you can also set a `fontTheme` that defines the default font, size and weight for all components.

 | Component | Type Name |
 | ------------- | ------ |